JanHerca/urantiapedia/output/wikijs/en/article/606/Vol9_5.md

 When the ANGONA system came closer to our solar mass, THREE of its outer planets were captured by our system.
 Using my vast knowledge of mathematics: 12 + 3 = 15.
 Fifteen planets that is.

-So who has been playing planetary billiards with our solar systcm?
+So who has been playing planetary billiards with our solar system?

-Reading on further in _The URANTIA Book_, we find that the fifth planct was captured by Jupiter when traversing an irregular orbit and was fragmentized.
+Reading on further in _The URANTIA Book_, we find that the fifth planet was captured by Jupiter when traversing an irregular orbit and was fragmentized.

 FOURTEEN planets are now left.

 NINE accounted for by astronomers on Earth to this day.

-So now we enter the realms of almost camplete hypothesis.
+So now we enter the realms of almost complete hypothesis.
 Here goes:

 One other planet was fragmentized by tidal friction by either Saturn or Jupiter.